 VISION USA - The Wisconsin Project

-VISION USA – The Wisconsin Project offers comprehensive eye care services to children age 18 and under who are from low income, working families and have no vision and eye health care insurance.
-Applications will be accepted year-round, and if approved, the applicant will be sent information on contacting a local doctor to set up an eye exam.
+VISION USA – The Wisconsin Project is an independent program run by the Wisconsin Optometric Association (WOA), a non-profit association consisting of doctors of optometry that practice in Wisconsin.
+The program offers comprehensive eye care services to children age 18 and under who are from low income, working families and have no insurance which covers vision and eye health care.
+Applications will be accepted year-round, and if approved, the applicant will be sent information in order to contact a local doctor to set up an eye exam.
 It is the parent/guardian’s responsibility to contact the doctor and make the appointment.
-Each eligible child will receive a free comprehensive eye examination.
-Whenever possible, the Wisconsin Optometric Association (WOA) will work with local eye doctors and service organizations such as the Lions Club to provide basic lenses if prescribed.
-Note: Volunteer doctors provide these services, and a participating doctor may or may not be available in your area.
+Each eligible child will receive a comprehensive eye examination at no cost.
+Note: WOA volunteer doctors provide these services, and a participating doctor may or may not be available in your area.

 Eligibility requirements are as follows.
-Please read them carefully, to make sure you qualify:
+Please read them carefully, to make sure your child qualifies:

-2. Patients must be age 18 or under.
+1. Patients must be age 18 or under and enrolled in K-12 school in Wisconsin.

-3. Patients must have NO eye health insurance (including Medicaid, Blue Cross/Blue Shield, and BadgerCare).
-If they do have insurance that covers eye care, they will be denied an exam through VISION USA – The Wisconsin Project.
+2. Patients must have NO insurance which covers eye care (this includes vision and eye health coverage through Medicaid, Blue Cross/Blue Shield, and BadgerCare).
+If the patient has insurance that covers eye care, he or she will be denied an exam through VISION USA – The Wisconsin Project.

 The applicant must meet ALL requirements to qualify for the program.